 Leveraging the Metamaterial Perfect Absorber

 In this design, the designed MPA helps to more efficiently convert RF waves into DC energy by perfectly capturing and storing the energy of RF waves within the Fabry-Perot meta-cavity.
+On the same subject : Organic semiconductors come to the 5G circuit.
 The MPA-based recten consists of a 4×4 array of double gap split ring resonators (SRRs) and a copper ground plane (not shown) of the same size, separated by a distance (s) (Fig. 1). ).

 The sample was fabricated on a copper-clad FR4 circuit board (dielectric constant ε = 4.34) using lithography followed by etching.
 A Schottky diode (Skyworks SMS-7630-079LF) was soldered across a gap of each SRR to create a DC voltage by rectifying the resonant current excited by the incident RF wave.
 The rows of SRRs are connected by means of copper strips along the x direction, thus forming a series connection of four effective “batteries”.